 Phillies' Cristopher Sanchez: Fans eight in no-decision

-Sanchez did not factor in the decision during Sunday's extra-inning win against Minnesota.
-He allowed two hits over 5.2 shutout innings while striking out eight.
+Sanchez did not factor in the decision during Saturday's 5-3 loss to the Dodgers in Game 1 of the National League Division Series.
+He allowed two earned runs on four hits and two walks while striking out eight across 5.2 innings.

-Sanchez could've produced a career day if he hadn't been on a workload restriction ahead of the postseason.
-He racked up 17 whiffs on just 60 total pitches, including eight with his changeup.
-Sanchez has posted a 1.59 ERA over his last six starts.
-He wrapped up his terrific 2025 regular season with a 2.50 ERA and a 212:44 K:BB through 202 frames.
-It was the first time he crossed the 200-inning mark, and he did so with a career-high 9.4 K/9.
+Sanchez struck out two in the top of the first inning and cruised through five shutout frames before retiring the first two batters in the top of the sixth.
+Things then unraveled for the Phillies, as Sanchez walked Freddie Freeman before allowing two-out hits to Tommy Edman and Enrique Hernandez.
+Hernandez's double plated two, and Sanchez was pulled from the game in favor of David Robertson, who was able to get Max Muncy to end the threat.
+Matt Strahm, however, surrendered a go-ahead three-run home run to Teoscar Hernandez in the seventh inning.
+Sanchez looked untouchable prior to the sixth, and he should be available to make his next start Thursday in Game 4 if the series gets to that point.

 More News